rmzetti/hover-exec/README.md

 Congratulations!
 Your first batch file was executed successfully.
 ```

-There is also a set of strings called `swappers` which enable moving the output of a line so that it appears *in-line*, within the codeblock itself.
+There is also a set of strings called `swappers` which enable moving the output of a line so that it appears *in-line*, within the code block itself.
 Check the  [READMORE](READMORE.md).

 ---
 ## Known Issues